-Acquiring a free estimate for your hallway will help you create a realistic budget for your home improvement.
+Simply put, acquiring a free estimate for your hallway will help you create a realistic budget for your home improvement.

 Getting an estimate using Kukun’s hallway cost estimator is easy.
 Just follow the steps below to get your custom, personalized total cost in minutes!

-Select the type of remodeling you want from the three options:
+1. Enter the type of remodeling you want from the three options:

 Adding new square footage to the house.
-This option requires a new foundation.
+This option requires new foundation.
 You can choose to add square feet to a single-story home OR to the second story.

 Remodeling the hallway without any change to the walls.

 Expanding the existing area by moving walls within or outside the perimeter of the house.
-This option might require the addition of a new foundation as well.
+This option might require the addition of new foundation as well.

-Measurements according to your specifications
+- Custom: Measurements according to your specifications

 3. Enter scope of renovation from the three options below: